 During the Corvette’s fifth generation, the Z06 name was reintroduced as a special 2001 model that took Corvette performance farther than it had ever been.
 Engineers started with the Corvette’s unique, limited-production hardtop body, which featured a fixed-roof design that was stiffer and lighter than the hatchback coupe.
 The car was further lightened with a titanium exhaust system, thinner glass, lighter wheels, conventional tires – in place of the standard run-flat tires – less sound-deadening material, a fixed radio antenna instead of a power antenna, and even a smaller, lighter battery.

 The results shaved about 100 pounds off the weight of a conventional coupe model.
-The car also introduced rear-brake cooling ducts integrated in the rear fenders, which would become a signature styling cue.
+The car also introduced rear-brake cooling ducts integrated into the rear fenders, which would become a signature styling cue.

 Like the original 1963 Z06, the fifth-generation car included chassis and suspension components optimized for the track.
 Its exclusive FE4 suspension package featured larger-diameter, hollow stabilizer bars that also had thicker walls for greater stiffness; larger-diameter shock absorbers compared to standard models, quicker steering – 2.46 turns lock to lock vs. 2.66 on other models – and a larger wheel-and-tire package, featuring Goodyear Eagle F1 SC tires mounted on lighter, stiffer forged aluminum wheels.